TESTING FOR THE VIRUS

 Anyone who is returning from an at-risk country by land can arrange a suitable time for initial testing by calling the public testing centre on the special telephone number: +372 678 0000 (Mon-Fri 9-17).
 Further information about testing is available at: www.koroonatestimine.ee/en/for-patients/testing-after-a-trip-abroad.

-The second sample can only be given at a pre-booked time at the public testing sites in Tallinn, Tartu, Pärnu, Narva, Kohtla-Järve, Viljandi, Paide, Rakvere, Valga, Võru, Rapla, Kuressaare and Kärdla.
+The second sample can only be given at a pre-booked time at the public testing sites.

-Testing is conducted by a public testing organisation on the basis of a contract which has been concluded with the Health Board.
-All collected samples are analysed at the SYNLAB laboratory in Tallinn.
+The testing service is being provided by a public testing organisation based on a contract with the Health Board.
+The tests are analysed at SYNLAB’s laboratory in Tallinn.

-An updated list of risk countries is published every Friday by the Ministry of Foreign Affairs and comes into force on the Monday of the following week.
+The list of risk countries is updated every Friday by the Ministry of Foreign Affairs, and the new restrictions enter into force as of the Monday of the following week.